Warak Enab

 Stuffed grape leaves are an ancient Levantine art, born of the vines that drape Lebanese hillsides and the thrift of using every part of the harvest.
 In Lebanon warak enab is a labor of love rolled by hand, often by several generations of women working together before a wedding or feast.
 The tight, pencil-thin roll is a point of pride, and the lemony, meat-filled version is a centerpiece of the mezze table.

 Each roll is tender and slippery, the grape leaf faintly tart against a warm, savory rice studded with meat and herbs.
-A bright wash of lemon cuts through, and the whole thing is soft, sour and deeply comforting.
+A bright wash of lemon cuts through, and the whole thing is soft and sour.

 Rolling the leaves tightly compresses the raw rice so it steams evenly in its own packet without bursting, while a weighting plate keeps the rolls from unravelling as they cook.
 Acidic lemon in the simmering liquid keeps the leaves from turning mushy and seasons the rice from the outside in.